mwibrow/vlnm/docs/source/installation.rst

 ^^^^^^

 |vlnm| was written using Python version 3.6,
-but should work on any version of Python >= 3.0.
-Python versions 2.7 and lower are not supported.
+Python versions 3.5 and lower are not supported.
 Many operating systems (e.g., Ubuntu Linux and MacOS) come with Python preinstalled, but it may be an unsupported version.